-purposes.
+By allowing discussions such as the ones in the previous chapter, the FoMa-Scoring Model can prove highly useful for stakeholders from the football environment.
+Within FCs, an interesting utilization could be the application of the FoMa-Scoring Model for benchmarking purposes.
 Football managers can quite conveniently compare their FC's performance in specific (sub-)dimensions with that of their main competitors.
 When transformed into concrete actions, the learnings can provide substantial advantages with regards to an FC's competitiveness.
 In addition, the FMEF's insights could be transformed into an internal controlling system, allowing managers to be evaluated with a more reliable foundation.
 Do's and don'ts for the implementation phase can be derived from VfB Stuttgart's attempt in 2003 to install such a management tool (further described in Chapter 2.3).
 For non-FC stakeholders the FoMa Q-Score opens up new opportunities to receive more detailed information about an FC: For example, it would be appropriate for sponsors to consider the FoMa Q-Score within the scope of a due diligence.
 It may provide insights as to the strengths and weaknesses of an FC, which then can be compared with the company's objectives and capabilities.
 In addition, the DFL licensing procedure should also be mentioned as a practical application opportunity.
 It is one of the goals of this procedure to foster managerial and financial structures (DFL, 2021b, p.
 3).
-A refined version of the FoMa Q-Score could serve as an indicator for the existing structures of FCs and give insightful inspiration for areas which require particular attention in the near future.
+A refined version of the FoMa Q-Score could serve as an indicator for the existing structures of FCs and give insightful inspiration for areas which require particular attention soon.
 Thanks to the present edition, which considers the German league, the DFL may use the holistic approach proposed as a strategic management tool to identify its own strengths and weaknesses, as well as those of their nearest competitors at a European level.